mklinkj/QnA/Thymeleaf/thyemeleaf-layout-gretty/README.md

 ### ✨ Example project to see the problem

 I've created an example project for you to see the issue.
-If you have time, please review it.

 * Example project github url